jieny/solutions/README.md

 D:\Yi.Solutions\_Encapsulation\_SIP.ps1
 ```

 <p>After entering the main interface of the packaging script, you can add the routing function to the system variable.
-After adding it, run Yi in the PowerShell terminal next time to enter the boot interface, or enter Yi -sip to directly enter the packaging interface without entering the full path of the script. run.</p>
+After adding it, run <code>Yi</code> in the PowerShell terminal next time to enter the boot interface, or enter <code>Yi -sip</code> to directly enter the packaging interface without entering the full path of the script. run.</p>
     </dd>

 <br>